petrvecera/SenchaArchitect-aux/README.md

  `resources/sencha.png`
  `resources/special.js`

-3. Now we need to specify everything in the `package.json` in the root folder
+3. **Now we need to specify everything in the `package.json` in the root folder** Add these extra objects:
 ```
 "architect": {
     "compatFrameworks": [